-Generally the fabric can be cleaned with soapy water or a detergent.
+The fabric can be cleaned with soapy water or a detergent.
 For more difficult spots caused by oil, ice cream, shoe polish, grease, etc., use a stain remover.

-The plastic in the upholstery can be washed.
+The plastic in the upholstery can be washed with soapy water or a mild detergent.

-To clean leather upholstery, use soft cloth and mild soap solution, for instance common bath soap.
-For more difficult spots, consult an expert for the choice of cleaning agent.
+Leather upholstery can be cleaned with a soft cloth and mild soap solution.

+For more difficult spots, consult your Volvo dealer.

-On no account must gasoline, naphtha or similar cleaning agents be used on the plastic or the leather since these can cause damage.
+On no account must gasoline, naphtha or similar cleaning agents be used on the plastic or upholstery since these can cause damage.